-Saute the vegetables until tender.
-Adding the celery first and letting it cook for 5-10 minutes is a best practice here as they are much harder and will need additional time to cook.
-Once this first step is complete, add the bell peppers and onions.
-The key to making a delicious shrimp creole is allowing the flavors to build upon themselves.
+- Saute the vegetables in two tablespoons of olive oil until tender.
+Adding the celery first and letting it cook for 5 minutes is a best practice here as it is much harder and will need additional time to cook.
+Once this first step is complete, add the bell peppers and onions-cook these for about 2 minutes.
+Then add the garlic; saute it in the pan until fragrant (only for about 30 seconds) before adding in the chopped tomatoes.
+The key to making a delicious shrimp creole is allowing the flavors to build upon themselves so layering is key.

-Once you've cooked all of the vegetables through and added in all of the other ingredients, the remainder of the cooking time is spend simmering the ingredients on medium-low heat.
+- The remainder of the cooking time is spent simmering the ingredients on medium-low heat.
 This will give the ingredients time to fuse together while reducing the liquid at the same time.
-Once the liquid has almost fully reduced, the shrimp go in for the final step of the process.
+Once the liquid has almost fully reduced, (this should take about 15 minutes) the shrimp go in for the final step of the process.

 MORE WITH SHRIMP!!!